deepak1556/gulp-browserify/README.md

 ### Events

-Other than standard Node.js stream events, gulp-browserify emit its own events.
+Other than standard Node.js stream events, gulp-browserify emits its own events.

 #### prebundle